Electromagnetic coil: Windings and taps

 The wire or conductor which constitutes the coil is called the winding.
 The hole in the center of the coil is called the core area or magnetic axis.
 Each loop of wire is called a turn.
-In windings in which the turns touch, the wire must be insulated with a coating of nonconductive insulation such as plastic or enamel to prevent the current from passing between the wire turns.
-The winding is often wrapped around a coil form made of plastic or other material to hold it in place.
+In windings where the turns touch, the wire must be insulated with a coating of nonconductive insulation to prevent the current from passing between the wire turns.
+This type of wire is called magnet wire and typically use polymer film insulation.
+The winding is often wrapped around an insulating form or an iron core.
 The ends of the wire are brought out and attached to an external circuit.
 Windings may have additional electrical connections along their length; these are called taps.
 A winding that has a single tap in the center of its length is called center-tapped.

 Coils can have more than one winding, insulated electrically from each other.
 When there are two or more windings around a common magnetic axis, the windings are said to be inductively coupled or magnetically coupled.
 A time-varying current through one winding will create a time-varying magnetic field that passes through the other winding, which will induce a time-varying voltage in the other windings.
 This is called a transformer.
 The winding to which current is applied, which creates the magnetic field, is called the primary winding.
 The other windings are called secondary windings.